ppprevost/ReactUseHookExemple/README.md

 ## Keep in mind:
 - All the UI is already done! you should be dealing only with logic and state management
-- You may need to change some function component to class components ;-)
 - Feel free to use any library you're comfortable with